Noel Redding: Death

 Redding was found dead in his home in Clonakilty on 11 May 2003, three weeks after the death of his mother.
 A postmortem was carried out on 13 May at Cork University Hospital in Wilton, Cork.
 The report concluded that Redding died from "shock haemorrhage due to oesophageal varices in reaction to cirrhosis of the liver".
-He was 57 years old; he was survived by a brother, a sister, and a son, Nicolas Noel Redding, by his former wife, Danish-born Susanne.
+He was 57 years old and survived by a brother, a sister and a son, Nicolas Noel Redding, by his former wife, Danish-born Susanne.

 Legacy

 In the village of Ardfield, local people erected a plaque to Redding's memory.
-His then partner, the US-born Deborah McNaughton, had returned to America where she died from breast cancer nine months after Redding's death.
+His then-girlfriend, the US-born Deborah McNaughton, had returned to America where she died from breast cancer nine months after Redding's death.

 Three months prior to his death, Redding had threatened to sue Experience Hendrix, LLC, the company that manages the Hendrix catalogue, for £3.26 million in lost earnings.
 The estate rejected his claim and went on to release a posthumous compilation album entitled The Experience Sessions in 2004.
 Along with unreleased takes of Redding-penned Experience album tracks "She's So Fine" and "Little Miss Strange", the album contained unreleased songs recorded by The Jimi Hendrix Experience which Redding had written whilst with the band.
 Most of the tracks are outtakes from the Axis: Bold As Love and Electric Ladyland albums, and feature Redding on guitar with Hendrix on bass.
 It also featured a live version of Hendrix's "Red House" with Redding on rhythm guitar.
 Notably the album features the song "Dream", but omits the other Redding-penned song "Dance" which was recorded during the same session on which Hendrix participated on bass.
 Written by Redding for drummer Mitch Mitchell to sing, Hendrix would later take Redding's guitar riff and use it for his own song "Ezy Rider", which was first released on the posthumous album The Cry of Love.

 A town square in Redding's hometown of Folkestone was renamed "Noel's Yard" as a memorial, described as being "a public 'Theatre in a Square' which promotes commerce, the arts, entertainment, as well as the best of British seaside living within a vibrant and safe creative community".

 In 2013, an art exhibition was organised to mark the 10th anniversary of Redding's death.
 It was opened by his brother Anthony.